La Rábida Friary: History

-The buildings
+Buildings

-The church
+Church

 The date of the construction of the church cannot be established with certainty.
 One of the early architectural elements that is well preserved is the arch-like main doorway.
 Other features include frescos on the walls and a meticulously painted ceiling of Moorish influence.
 Also on the walls, there is an eighteenth-century painting of St. John of God and representations of the life of St. Francis of Assisi.
 Presiding over the main altar is a sculpture of a Christ which replaces an older statue destroyed during the Spanish Civil War.
 In the south wall there is a small chapel alcove dedicated to the patron of the friary, Our Lady of Miracles.
 There is a 14th-century alabaster carving of her in the church.

-The cloister
+Cloister

 The Moorish revival-style cloister dates from the fifteenth century and remains in a good state of conservation.
 In the seventeenth century, it was expanded by the construction of a second storey complete with battlements for defense against pirate invasions.
 It is decorated with paintings of modern vintage, and some fragments of the original paintings survive.
 Today, on the second floor, there is a permanent exhibition of scale models of the three caravels of the first voyage of Columbus: the Niña, the Pinta, and the Santa Maria.